-The office tower was fully leased at the end of 2015.
-A number of capital works were undertaken, including energy efficiency related works, pebblecrete works on Sydney Square, replacement of existing stair hand rails, building façade preservation works, fire safety works and replacement of the car park lift.
+The office tower was fully leased at the end of 2016.
+A number of capital works were undertaken, including energy efficiency related works, pebblecrete works on Sydney Square, the ongoing replacement of existing stair hand rails, enhanced security measures, fire, lighting and other health and safety works.

 The SAH Car Park is leased to Australia's largest commercial car park operator, Wilson Parking.
+The lease was renewed for a further 5 years at the end of December 2016.